+Building on our previous work~\cite{kang2023learning}, this study introduces an end-to-end differentiable NODE-DG framework based on source term correction for solving the compressible Navier--Stokes equations.
+We develop a differentiable DG solver for compressible Navier--Stokes equations on a structured mesh, incorporating a neural network source term as defined in \eqnref{goveq-with-nnsource}, and train the network parameters using NODEs.
+The NODE-DG framework offers several key advantages: (1) it improves the accuracy of low-order DG approximations by capturing subgrid-scale dynamics; (2) it can effectively handle nonuniform or missing temporal data; (3) it eliminates operator splitting errors; (4) it preserves total mass; and (5) it learns a continuous-in-time operator, enabling predictions with variable step sizes.
+This approach significantly accelerates projected high-order DG simulations.

 The paper is organized as follows.
-We review nodal DG methods, introduce a projection-based reduced-order model, and describe a neural network augmented system in Section \secref{problem}.
-Then we present the proposed method in Section \secref{method}.
-In Section \secref{NumericalResults} we demonstrate the performance of our proposed methodology by using multidimensional Taylor--Green vortex examples.
-In Section \secref{Conclusion} we summarize our current approach and results and discuss limitations and possible future research.
+In Section \secref{problem} we review nodal DG methods and the discrete corrective forcing approach, and we introduce a projection operator.
+In Section \secref{method} we present the NODE-DG framework.
+Section \secref{NumericalResults} demonstrates the performance of our proposed methodology using the examples of the Kelvin--Helmholtz instability and the Taylor--Green vortex.
+In Section \secref{Conclusion} we summarize our current approach and results, discuss its limitations, and outline possible directions for further research.